 - The Clergy Network represents hundreds of rabbis, cantors and religious educators across the country who are alumni of JOIN’s training.
 The network provides clergy the opportunity to connect with, learn from, support, and align with other clergy with similar goals and values.
 JOIN supports the network with regular national community organizing training webinars and reasonably priced mentoring contracts.

-- The Clergy Fellowship is a year-long program launching this year in Los Angeles, Philadelphia, and the Washington, DC area.
-It targets clergy and master educators—whether they are in synagogues or other Jewish institutions and whether they are new to organizing or seeking to strengthen the organizing that they already do—interested in leading effectively and powerfully, developing as leaders, developing other leaders and transforming their own institutions, and having an impact on social justice campaigns.
-The fellowship provides training, executive coaching, and engagement in a community-wide justice campaign that offers the opportunity not only to make a difference, but to practice what they learn in training and build relationships across lines of religion, race, and class.
+- The Clergy Fellowship targets clergy and master educators — whether they are in synagogues or other Jewish institutions and whether they are new to organizing or seeking to strengthen the organizing that they already do — interested in leading effectively and powerfully, developing as leaders, developing other leaders and transforming their own institutions, and having an impact on social justice campaigns.
+The Fellowship provides training, executive coaching, and engagement in community-wide justice campaigns that offers the opportunity not only to make a difference, but to practice what they learn in training and build relationships across lines of religion, race, and class.
 Fellows will also build a stronger base of support from their membership through engaging select congregants with in person training and JOIN’s online course.